bonitasoft/bonita-labs-doc/md/process_mining.md

 ## What is used in ICI v1: Predict chances to finish on time

-Analysis done in ICI will observe each path used by process instance, and compute the remaining time to completion.
-In addition, the current state of the case is used know which task is active at this time.
+Analysis done in ICI will replay each process instance using its history and compute the remaining time on each state it went through.

-The predictive model allows to predict case duration, based on similar completed instances split in percentiles.
+Then percentiles of the remaining time for each of these state will be stored in a *prediction model*.

+The *prediction model* allows to predict the percentage of chance to be within a target duration.

-Prediction consist on defining which percentile belong to each open case, and according to process configuration predict if case is _on time_, _late_, or _predicted late_.
+Then the state of the case is deducted from this percentage and target duration, possible states are _on time_, _late_, or _predicted late_.